svendahlstrand/obscura/README.md

 ![](doc/img/obscura.jpg)

-Photos snapped with a Game Boy Camera is saved on a battery backed RAM on the cartridge.
-There's [lots of ways for you to backup that RAM][1], and thus your photos, to a save file on your computer.
+Photos snapped with a Game Boy Camera is stored on a battery backed RAM on the cartridge.
+There are [lots of ways for you to backup that RAM][1], and thus your photos, to a save file on your computer.

-Once you have that save file, pass it to `obscura` and you'll soon have all your snaps in [PGM image format][2] on your computer.
+Once you have that save file, pass it to `obscura`, and watch your snaps appear in [PGM image format][2].

 ## Extract photos from save file

-Just pass your save file as a parameter to `obscura` like this:
+Just pass a save file as a parameter to `obscura` like this:

 ```sh
 $ obscura game-boy-camera.sav